marcoromanelli-github/docs/software/virtual-env.md

 ```

 #### Installing Packages
-Installing packages in an renv environment adds them to your project-specific library, keeping your project dependencies isolated.
+Installing packages in an renv environment adds them to your project-specific library.

 1. Install a package:
    ```R